Audit Forms and Updates

 From: Treasurer/Chief Financial Officer

 The documents you will need to complete your audit are posted below.
-The forms have been changed so that going forward you may fill in the year that you are auditing, should more than one year’s audit need to be done in 2017.
+The forms have been changed so that going forward you may fill in the year that you are auditing, should more than one year’s audit need to be done.

 There are three methods for completing your church audit:

 First, an outside audit firm may be employed.
 Please forward a copy of their entire audit report, the supporting management letter and your response to issues raised by the auditors.
-An “audit” or a “review” are acceptable levels of reporting, however the third level of audit work, a “compilation”, is not acceptable.
+An “audit” or a “review” are acceptable levels of reporting, however the third level of audit work, a “compilation,” is not acceptable.
 If your church’s year-end financial documents and supporting papers are in a clean and accessible format, this will reduce the billable hours required by the auditor.
 We provide a list of external auditors here; please make sure you read the legend at the top of the list.

 Second, your church may use the Diocese of Virginia internal audit program which is based on the Manual of Business Methods in Church Affairs (Revised 2012).
 This internal audit program is a usable and proactive process for an audit committee to assure each congregation of their financial position.
 The provided program should be directed to the person(s) responsible for the audit process.
 There is a “short-form” audit for churches with total operating budgets of less than $150,000, and these pages should be used rather than the longer format.
 The attached proof of cash form is to be completed for all separate church accounts in accordance with national and diocesan canons.

-The third form is now in its eighth year and this is a process known as “Agreed Upon Procedures”, or AUP, and involves the contracting of a CPA, or audit firm, to test specific information.
+The third form is a process known as “Agreed Upon Procedures,” or AUP, and involves the contracting of a CPA, or audit firm, to test specific information.
 This is not meant to be a GAAP audit and there should be no expectation that an opinion will be issued by the involved CPA or audit firm.
 It is my continued hope that this option provides a hybrid model for churches that seek external assurance of their financial position at a reasonable cost.